Symmetry, Thermodynamics and Topology in Active Matter: Directing active assembly

 \section{Directing active assembly}

-Much progress has been made in recent years in engineering various forms of synthetic and bioinspired active materials.
-These have provided an important testing ground for theory and paved the way for the design of structures with controllable and reconfigurable emergent behavior~\cite{Bechinger-RMP2018}.
-Perhaps the simplest example is that of Janus active colloids: micron-size polystyrene beads half coated with platinum immersed in a hydrogen peroxide solution and powered by solvent concentration gradients that interact with the particles' surface.
-The platinum catalyzes the breakdown of H$_2$O$_2$ in oxygen and water, generating anisotropic concentration and charge currents that turn the micron-size bead into a swimmer.
-The speed of these synthetic swimmers is controlled by the concentration of H$_2$O$_2$ and is typically of order of tens of microns per second, comparable to that of flagellated bacteria like \emph{E. coli}.
-Since the first such microswimmer was engineered now almost 20 years ago~\cite{paxton2004catalytic}, a broad class of ``machines'' powered by light or chemical sources has been developed, including more sophisticated catalytic colloids, enzymes, metabolic networks, Marangoni droplets, and Quincke rotors~\cite{Bechinger-RMP2018}.
-In many cases the swimming speed or degree of activity of these synthetic active particles can be controlled with light or steered with external fields, allowing for unprecedented tuning of interactions and controlled assembly~\cite{gompper20202020}.
-These systems offer potential for a variety of technological and biomedical applications, from microscale stirrers to targeted drug delivery~\cite{needleman2017active}.
+Since the first catalytic microswimmer was engineered now almost 20 years ago~\cite{paxton2004catalytic} (see Fig.~\ref{fig:swimmer}), a broad class of ``machines'' powered by light or chemical sources has been developed, including more sophisticated catalytic colloids, enzymes, metabolic networks, Marangoni droplets, and Quincke rotors~\cite{Bechinger-RMP2018}.
+In many of these, the swimming speed or degree of activity can be controlled with light or steered with external fields. \mcm{Thanks to the unprecedented control achieved in experiments, these active colloids, as they are broadly called, provide an important testing ground for active matter theory and offer the potential for a variety of technological and biomedical applications, from microscale stirrers to targeted drug delivery~\cite{needleman2017active}.
+Fullfilling this potential will, however, require a quantitative understanding of the propulsion mechanisms of these active particles and of their interactions, as well as the development of theories that connect microscopic properties to emergent behavior.}